KundanMuley29/ANN_algorithm/README.md

 ## Features

 - Data preprocessing
-- Model creation using libraries like TensorFlow/Keras or PyTorch
+- Model creation using libraries
 - Model training and evaluation
 - Visualization of results